Holographic Memory Resolution

 Research on the effectiveness of HMR is limited, likely because of the individualized approach of this method.
 However, the method has been used to assist more than 20,000 survivors of trauma, and Baum as well as a number of practicing therapists detail positive outcomes in a number of case studies, lending support to HMR as a beneficial therapeutic intervention.

-Both practitioners and Buam himself emphasize the necessity of receiving appropriate training before attempting to provide HMR.
+Practitioners of the method as well as Buam himself emphasize the necessity of receiving appropriate training before attempting to provide HMR.

 - Baum, B. (1997).
 The Healing Dimensions: Resolving Trauma in Body, Mind and Spirit.
 United States: Healing Dimensions.